pauldennis2/TextQuest/JsonApiDoc.md

 * addToDungeonValue - allows you to modify existing values in the values map.
 First param is the name of the value to set, and the second is the amount to add.
 You can use negative numbers to subtract instead. `addToDungeonValue waterLevel -1` would decrease waterLevel by 1.
 * setFeatureDescription - change the description of a given feature.
 First param is the name of the feature, second param is the new description.
 * setFeatureStatus - change the status of a feature.
 First param feature name, second new status.
+* moveMonster - allows you to transport a monster to a new room.
+First param is the name of the monster, second param is the ID of the new room.

 Damaging Events: